-We are providing this proxy statement (the "Proxy Statement") to you in connection with the solicitation by our board of directors of proxies to be voted at our annual meeting of stockholders to be held on June 6, 2023 (the "Annual Meeting"), and at any postponements or adjournments of the 2023 Annual Meeting.
-We have either (i) delivered to you a Notice Regarding Internet Availability of Proxy Materials (the "Notice") and made this Proxy Statement and our annual report to stockholders for the year-ended December 31, 2022 (together, the "Proxy Materials") available to you on the Internet or (ii) delivered printed versions of these Proxy Materials, including a proxy card, to you by mail.
+We are providing this proxy statement (the "Proxy Statement") to you in connection with the solicitation by our Board of proxies to be voted at our Annual Meeting to be held on June 6, 2024 and at any postponements or adjournments of thereof.
+We have either (i) delivered to you a Notice and made this Proxy Statement and our annual report to stockholders for the year ended December 31, 2023 (together, the "Proxy Materials") available to you on the Internet or (ii) delivered printed versions of these Proxy Materials, including a proxy card, to you by mail.